 - 5.60 The ability of a merged entity to raise prices may be constrained by the countervailing power of its customers.
-There are different ways in which a powerful customer might be able to discipline supplier pricing: - Most commonly, customers can simply switch, or credibly threaten to switch their demand or a part thereof to another supplier, especially if the customers are well-informed about alternative sources of supply; - Even where customers have no choice but to purchase the supplier's products, the customers may still be able to constrain prices if they are able to impose substantial costs on the supplier, for example, by refusing to buy other products produced by the supplier or by delaying purchases; - Customers may be able to impose costs on the supplier through their own retail practices, for example, by positioning the supplier's products in less favourable parts of their shops; - Customers might threaten to enter the market themselves, sell own-label products or sponsor market entry by covering the costs of entry, for example, through offering the new entrant a long-term contract; or - Customers can intensify competition among suppliers through establishing a procurement auction or purchasing through a competitive tender. - 5.61 Overall, the key questions are whether customers will have a sufficiently strong post-merger bargaining position and how much it will change as a result of the merger. - 5.62 CCS recognises that in a market, not all customers will possess significant countervailing buyer power.
-In such circumstances, CCS will examine whether the countervailing buyer power of some customers will be sufficient to prevent a SLC in the markets post-merger.
+There are different ways in which a powerful customer might be able to discipline supplier pricing: - most commonly, customers can simply switch, or credibly threaten to switch their demand or a part thereof to another supplier, especially if the customers are well-informed about alternative sources of supply; - even where customers have no choice but to purchase the supplier's products, the customers may still be able to constrain prices if they are able to impose substantial costs on the supplier, for example, by refusing to buy other products produced by the supplier or by delaying purchases; - customers may be able to impose costs on the supplier through their own retail practices, for example, by positioning the supplier's products in less favourable parts of their shops; - customers might threaten to enter the market themselves, sell own-label products or sponsor market entry by covering the costs of entry, for example, through offering the new entrant a long-term contract;11 or - customers can intensify competition among suppliers through establishing a procurement auction or purchasing through a competitive tender. - 5.61 Overall, the key questions are whether customers will have a sufficiently strong post-merger bargaining position and how much it will change as a result of the merger. - 5.62 CCS recognises that in a market, not all customers will possess significant countervailing buyer power.
+In such circumstances, CCS will examine whether the countervailing buyer power of some customers will be sufficient to prevent an SLC in the market post-merger.
 It may not be sufficient if the countervailing buyer power only ensures that a particular segment of customers, with strong buyer power, is shielded from significantly higher prices or deteriorated conditions post-merger. - 5.63 That customers are large will not be sufficient in itself to conclude that buyer power is strong.
 For example, even large customers may have limited scope to exercise buyer power against suppliers of "must have" brands.
 Customers will also be constrained in their ability to exercise buyer power if there are no alternative suppliers to whom they could turn.
-To maintain competitive constraints, customers should have an incentive to exercise their alleged buyer power (because they may not always do so if other customers would also benefit).

-- 5.64 It is also possible that in some markets, there are different customers at each level of the supply chain.
+To maintain competitive constraints, customers should have an incentive to exercise their potential buyer power (because they may not always do so if other customers would also benefit). - 5.64 It is also possible that in some markets, there are different customers at each level of the supply chain.
 For example, a manufacturer's customers may be distributors, and the distributor's customers may be the end-customers of the product or service.
 In such situations, additional consideration is required.
 For instance, if the merged firm's immediate customer is a reseller, its ability to exercise buyer power may be limited by the willingness of the reseller's customers to buy the products of alternative suppliers.
-Even if a reseller is able to buy from alternative suppliers this may not be credible if the products of the alternative supplier, is not considered by the reseller's customers as a suitable replacement. - 5.65 CCS will consider the following types of information in assessing the countervailing buyer power of customers: - Examples of customers switching between the merger parties pre-merger, and/or switching to alternative suppliers pre-merger; - The proportion of revenue large customers represent for the merger parties; - Evidence and examples of past negotiations (on price, quality of product or service) between the customer and the merging parties; - Whether the buyer has a large volume order such that it can or has sponsored entry for a potential supplier not currently in the market; - Documentation indicating that customers have considered vertical integration or sponsoring new entry and that such a strategy is commercially viable; and - Documentation indicating that customers have regularly and successfully resisted attempts by a supplier(s) to raise prices or otherwise harm competition pre-merger, coupled with evidence that the merger would not change this.
+Even if a reseller is able to buy from alternative suppliers this may not be credible if the products of the alternative supplier are not considered by the reseller's customers as a suitable replacement. - 5.65 CCS will consider the following types of information in assessing the countervailing buyer power of customers: - examples of customers switching between the merger parties pre-merger, and/or switching to alternative suppliers pre-merger; - the proportion of revenue attributed to large customers of the merger parties; - evidence and examples of past negotiations (on price, quality of product or service) between customers and the merging parties;